palmerhyde/foobar-football-match-engine/readme.md

 ### Firebase
 * [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup)

+#### reference create-match
+The create match reference is where game clients send a request to create a new match.
+The ganme server listens to this reference, validates the request and creates a new match.

 #### reference - turn
 The turn refernce is where game clients send their turn data.
 The game server listens to the turn reference, validates the turn and plays the turn.